CleverRaven/Cataclysm-DDA/doc/MUTATIONS.md

   "ugliness": 0,                              // Ugliness of the trait for purposes of NPC interaction (default: 0).
   "butchering_quality": 4,                    // Butchering quality of this mutations (default: 0).
   "bodytemp_modifiers": [ 100, 150 ],           // Range of additional bodytemp units (these units are described in 'weather.h'.
 First value is used if the person is already overheated, second one if it's not.
-  "bodytemp_sleep": 50,                       // Additional units of bodytemp which are applied when sleeping.
   "initial_ma_styles": [ "style_crane" ],     // (optional) A list of IDs of martial art styles of which the player can choose one when starting a game.
   "mixed_effect": false,                      // Whether the trait has both positive and negative effects.
 This is purely declarative and is only used for the user interface (default: false).
   "description": "Nothing gets you down!",    // In-game description.